 Strong business acumen, organizational development and use of technology to enable organizations;

 Experience and understanding of key themes such as quality improvement, risk management;

 Self-starter with the ability to absorb information and synthesize into constructive feedback;

-A short list of candidates will be presented to the board of trustees at the June board meeting.
-Candidates must be approved by the board before they are offered the opportunity to join the board of trustees.
-Candidates will then be invited to attend a tour of the Zebra Child Protection Centre.
+A short list of candidates will be presented to the Board of Directors.
+Candidates will be invited to attend a tour of the Zebra Child Protection Centre.
+Candidates must be approved by the board before they are offered the opportunity to join the Board of Directors.

-New trustees begin their term in June with an on-boarding period over the summer.
-During this time the board chair will meet with the successful candidates to plan their committee and volunteer commitments for the coming year.
+New members begin their term in June with an on-boarding period over the summer.
+During this time the Board Chair will meet with the successful candidates to plan their committee and volunteer commitments for the coming year.

 For those interested in becoming a General Board Member, the Zebra Centre asks that the following information be sent to: firstname.lastname@example.org using the subject line: General Board Member Application.